drivefast/asterisk-res_memcached/README.md

 dont proceed to building it yet.

-3. cd into the directory where you unzipped / untarred asterisk, and get the __res_memcached__ module (git must be installed on your machine): git clone git://github.com/drivefast/asterisk-res_memcached.git
+3. cd into the directory where you unzipped / untarred asterisk, and get the __res_memcached__ module (git must be installed on your machine): `git clone git://github.com/drivefast/asterisk-res_memcached.git`

-4. we now need to move the source files to their appropriate places in the asterisk directory. a shell script was provided for that, so run ./asterisk-res_memcached/install.sh
+4. we now need to move the source files to their appropriate places in the asterisk directory. a shell script was provided for that, so run `./asterisk-res_memcached/install.sh`

-5. edit the file configure.ac and add the following lines next to the similar ones:
+5. edit the file `configure.ac` and add the following lines next to the similar ones:

     AST_EXT_LIB_SETUP([MEMCACHED], [memcached client], [memcached])
     AST_EXT_LIB_CHECK([MEMCACHED], [memcached], [memcached_create], [libmemcached/memcached.h])

-6. edit the file makeopts.in and add the following lines next to the similar ones:
+6. edit the file `makeopts.in` and add the following lines next to the similar ones:

     MEMCACHED_INCLUDE=@MEMCACHED_INCLUDE@
     MEMCACHED_LIB=@MEMCACHED_LIB@

 7. edit the file `build_tools/menuselect-deps.in` and add the following line next to the similar ones:

     MEMCACHED=@PBX_MEMCACHED@

-8. run
-    ./bootstrap.sh
-if you previously built from this asterisk directory, also do a
+8. run `./bootstrap.sh`. if you previously built from this asterisk directory, also do a `make clean`
-    make clean

 9. only now proceed with building asterisk (`./configure; make menuconfig; make; make install`).

 10. start your memcached servers. edit the file `/etc/asterisk/memcached.conf` and configure the startup parameters.

 11. start asterisk, login to its console, and try `"core show function MCD"`. you should get an usage description.

 what'd you get
 --------------

 a bunch of apps and functions:

-- function MCD(key) - gets or sets the value in the cache store for the given key
+- function `MCD(key)` - gets or sets the value in the cache store for the given key

-- app mcdadd(key,value) - same as above, but fail if the key exists
+- app `mcdadd(key,value)` - same as above, but fail if the key exists

-- app mcdreplace(key,value) - same as above, but fail if the key doesnt exist
+- app `mcdreplace(key,value)` - same as above, but fail if the key doesnt exist

-- app mcdappend(key,value) - append given text to the value at an existing key
+- app `mcdappend(key,value)` - append given text to the value at an existing key

-- app mcddelete(key) - delete an entry in the cache store
+- app `mcddelete(key)` - delete an entry in the cache store

-- function MCDCOUNTER(key) - sets, increments, decrements or reads the value of an integer counter maintained in the cache store none of the functions or the apps above would fail in such a way that it would terminate the call.
+- function `MCDCOUNTER(key)` - sets, increments, decrements or reads the value of an integer counter maintained in the cache store

+none of the functions or the apps above would fail in such a way that it would terminate the call.
-if any of them would need to return an abnormal result, they would do so by setting the value of a dialplan variable called MCDRESULT. the values returned in MCDRESULT are the same as the ones documented for libmemcached. a few more values were added to the res_memcached module:
+if any of them would need to return an abnormal result, they would do so by setting the value of a dialplan variable called `MCDRESULT`. the values returned in `MCDRESULT` are the same as the ones documented for libmemcached. a few more values were added to the __res_memcached__ module:

-   MEMCACHED_ARGUMENT_NEEDED - missing or invalid argument type in the app or function call MEMCACHED_KEY_TOO_LONG - key name is too long (maximum lenght is 64 characters) MEMCACHED_VALUE_TOO_LONG - value string is too long (maximum is 4096) MEMCACHED_BAD_INCREMENT - for MCDCOUNTER(), the increment needs to be an integer value MEMCACHED_BINARY_PROTO_NEEDED - for MCDCOUNTER(), the binary protocol has to be used the connections to the servers are defined when the module is loaded, and they are based on the settings in the memcached.conf file (which ends up in the same directory where the other asterisk configuration files are). however, be advised that an actual tcp connection is only opened to the
+   MEMCACHED_ARGUMENT_NEEDED - missing or invalid argument type in the app or function call MEMCACHED_KEY_TOO_LONG - key name is too long (maximum lenght is 64 characters) MEMCACHED_VALUE_TOO_LONG - value string is too long (maximum is 4096) MEMCACHED_BAD_INCREMENT - for MCDCOUNTER(), the increment needs to be an integer value MEMCACHED_BINARY_PROTO_NEEDED - for MCDCOUNTER(), the binary protocol has to be used

+the connections to the servers are defined when the module is loaded, and they are based on the settings in the memcached.conf file (which ends up in the same directory where the other asterisk configuration files are). however, be advised that an actual tcp connection is only opened to the